Collatz-problem; approximation 2S to 3N

 1.4.
 The lower envelope for f(N)

 In the following plot I draw that envelope, whose points were determined using the continued-fraction-representation of log(3)/log(2).
 That representation gives the points N at which minimal values f(N) occur.
 That method allows to find relevant N up to N=1038 and its values f(N) in a few seconds, so we get enough points for a good overview.
 Because we deal with huge values of N and also very small values of f(N) I used a logarithmic scale for both values.
-(For visual comparision I also inserted sample points for some N which are not on the envelope)
+(For visual comparision I also inserted sample points for some N which are not on the envelope of local minima)

 Plot 2: